leap-stc/leap-stc.github.io/docs/data/data_lifecycle.md

 # Data Lifecycle

 This page is meant to serve as a high level reference to the data lifecycle.
 Please see also the overview of our primary [storage locations][where-data-lives] and their use cases.
 Troubleshooting of any issues will inevitably involve the specifics of your data.
-Questions can be addressed to the [Data and Compute Team][contact]
+Questions can be addressed to the [Data and Compute Team][contact].

 ## Data ingestion

 Working on the JupyterHub often requires transferring whatever data you want to work with into the cloud.
 The term "data ingestion" refers to a reproducible way to download and transform data into appropriate formats.
-Data in LEAP's cloud storage is available for the entire LEAP community and can be added to the [LEAP Data Catalog][leap-data-catalog]).
+Data in LEAP's cloud storage is available for the entire LEAP community and can be added to the [LEAP Data Catalog][leap-data-catalog].

 The Data and Compute team can help with large or complicated data ingestion efforts.
-We organize such efforts in Github repositories called "feedstocks" that centralize the knowledge each request.
-Once you've verified that that the data you need isn't available through the catalog:
+We organize such efforts in Github repositories called "feedstocks" that centralize knowledge for each request.
+Once you've verified that the data you need isn't available through the catalog:

 1. Let the LEAP community and the Data and Computation Team know about the new dataset via the ['leap-stc/data_management' issue tracker](https://github.com/leap-stc/data-management/issues).
 You should check existing issues with the tag ['dataset'](https://github.com/leap-stc/data-management/issues?q=is%3Aissue+is%3Aopen+label%3Adataset) to see if somebody else might have already requested this particular dataset.
 If that is not the case you can add a new [dataset_request](https://github.com/leap-stc/data-management/issues/new?assignees=&labels=dataset&projects=&template=new_dataset.yaml&title=New+Dataset+%5BDataset+Name%5D).
-1. Use our [feedstock template](https://github.com/leap-stc/LEAP_template_feedstock) to create a feedstock repository, holding the code and other information needed for ingestions, by following instructions in the README to get you started with either one of the above.
+1. Use our [feedstock template](https://github.com/leap-stc/LEAP_template_feedstock) to create a feedstock repository, holding the code and other information needed for ingestion, by following instructions in the README to get you started with either one of the above.

-Most tasks fall into one of two categories
+Most tasks fall into one of two categories:

-### Migrating Public Data
+### 1. Migrating Public Data

 LEAP scientsts frequently want to work with publicly accessible data available in a data store like Zenodo, NASA, or NOAA.
 This is the use case for which much of our tooling is designed.

 If the data is available via HTTP, one powerful method to avoid duplication is to create a *Virtual Zarr Store* (see [file formats][file-formats]).

 Sometimes, climate data is published online but not publicly accessible, i.e. it requires some sort of credentials / authorization to access.
 Even if this is the case, programmatic access is often supported by tooling from the data providers.
-For example, the Copernicus Data ecosystem has their own API and dataset licenses.
-User-specific access credentials or tokens stored on User Directories are not accessible to other members of the hub; they remain private.
-However, they can be viewed by LEAP Data and Compute admins; if this is an issue, please consult us for alternative ingestion options.
+For example, the Copernicus data ecosystem has their own API and dataset licenses.
+User-specific access credentials or tokens stored on user directories are not accessible to other members of the hub; they remain private.
+However, they can be viewed by LEAP Data and Compute admins; if this is a security issue, please consult us for alternative ingestion options.

-### Migrating HPC Data
+### 2. Migrating HPC Data

 LEAP scientists also have access to an HPC or external filesystem on which their data is being generated.
 Such data might be ingested to allow collaboration with others in LEAP and/or to apply LEAP computational resources to analysis.